The Road Ahead with RTC: Pedestrian Safety

-SPONSORED: Pedestrian safety has been a high priority for the RTC and its regional partners.
+SPONSORED: Pedestrian safety is a high priority for the RTC and its regional partners.
 Sadly, there are too many crashes that cause pedestrians to get hurt or killed.
-The RTC’s vision is zero pedestrian fatalities.
-The RTC wants to remind everyone to use extra caution.
+Especially during these darker months.
+Did you know that 80% of pedestrian fatalities occur between dusk to dawn?
+At the RTC, our vision is zero pedestrian fatalities.
+The RTC and Vision Zero Truckee Meadows want to remind everyone to use extra caution on our roadways and sidewalks.
 Drivers need to watch closely for pedestrians – and pedestrians should make themselves more visible when walking.
 Never be impaired and be out on our roads and sidewalks.
-One fatality is one too many.
+Even one fatality is too many.

-There are some things you can do to be a safe pedestrian.
 First, lighting can be a factor in crashes, so try to walk in well-lit areas.
-At night, wear bright clothes with reflectors, wearable lights and carry a flashlight.
+At night, wear bright clothing with reflectors, wearable lights and carry a flashlight.
 You can always use the built-in flashlight on your phone.
 Avoid distractions while walking, such as talking or texting on your cell phone or wearing earbuds.
 Use crosswalks.
-Finally, don’t assume vehicles will stop even if you have the right-of-way.
+Finally, don’t assume vehicles will stop, even if you have the right-of-way.

-For drivers, don’t be distracted.
+Don’t be a distracted driver.
 Don’t talk on your cell phone and drive unless it’s hands-free.
 Even checking your phone while stopped at a traffic light is illegal in Nevada.
 Also, don’t be distracted by adjusting the radio or having conversations with passengers in your car - that might divert your attention.
-The RTC wants to remind everyone if you see a vehicle stopped in another travel lane, assume they are stopped for a pedestrian that might not be visible.
+If you see a vehicle stopped in another travel lane, assume they are stopped for a pedestrian that might not be visible.